alt-magick/WAV-Editor/README.md

 Multiple samples create sound waves that we recognize.

-This program creates a spread sheet file made up of each sample in a wav.
+This program creates a spread sheet made up of each sample in a wav.

 To convert a WAV file into CSV type: